 Although there are many types of collaborative robots, the broader category of cobots is defined by certain characteristics—namely, the ability to work alongside human operators.
 To facilitate this function, cobots have advanced capabilities in terms of collision detection and automatically safe stop when they come into physical contact with a human worker.
-This differs from traditional industrial robots because a system of light curtains, walls, cages, laser scanners, and safety interlocks must be employed so to eliminate the risk of injury to the operator.
+This differs from traditional industrial robots because a system of light curtains, walls, cages, laser scanners, and safety interlocks must be employed as to eliminate the risk of injury to the operator.
 While industrial robots are typically tailored for higher production, they also take up more floor space and take longer to engineer and set up.
 Finally, don't be fooled.
 Universal Robots line of COBOTs are industrial robots and will continue to grow in popularity.

 Typically, robots do not take away jobs.
-What usually happens is this.
-A company will choose the highest production parts and put them on a robot.
+What usually happens is this, a company will choose the highest production parts and put them on a robot.
 This allows the welding staff to produce more low volume or more complex components because the robots are handling the high production parts.
 Robotic MIG welding can weld components that would normally be produced with the TIG process as well.
-Because the MIG process is much faster than TIG, more production can be performed with the same floor space, allowing for more productive.
+Because the MIG process is much faster than TIG, more production can be performed with the same floor space, allowing for more production in other areas.

 Hours in most cases.
 You're ready to start programming your first part once you plug in the system and add your welding consumables.
 With the Universal Robots UR10e and THG Automation's tight integration with Fronius, you could be welding parts in as little as an hour.